<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 That's where The Retirement Group comes in.
 We've partnered with Wealth Enhancement to offer a wide range of retirement planning resources.
 With a qualified, competent, and caring advising team by your side, ConocoPhillips employees in the United States can make the most of what they've saved, and better plan for what they still need.

-"A separate study by Russell Investments, a large money management firm, came to a similar conclusionRussell estimates a good financial advisor can increase investor returns by 3.75 percent."
+"A study by Russell Investments, a large money management firm, found that good financial advisor can increase investor returns by 3.75 percent."

 There's a 79% potential boost in wealth at age 65 over a 20-year period when choosing to invest in your company's retirement plan.

-*Source: Bridging the Gap Between 401(k) Sponsors and Participants, T.Rowe Price, 2020
+*Source: Bridging the Gap Between 401k Sponsors and Participants, T.Rowe Price, 2020

-As decades go by, you’re likely full swing into your career at ConocoPhillips, and your income reflects that.
+As decades go by, you’re likely full swing into your career at ConocoPhillips, and your income generally reflects that.
 However, the challenges of saving for retirement start coming from large competing expenses: a mortgage, raising children, saving for college, and more...

 One of the classic planning conflicts is saving for retirement versus saving for college.
-Most financial planners will tell you that retiring in your 60s from your company should be your top priority because your child can usually find support from financial aid — while you may need to fund more of your retirement yourself.
+Most financial planners will tell you that retiring in your 60s from your company should be your top priority because your child can usually find support from financial aid—while you may need to fund more of your retirement yourself.

 Source: Is it Worth the Money to Hire a Financial Advisor?, The Balance 2021